 6. "This is a development opportunity."

-Translation: "I don't want to pay you extra to take on a difficult task that's outside of your job description, so I'm sugarcoating the donkey-work as a career move."
+Translation: "I don't want to pay you extra to take on some donkey-work that's outside of your job description, so I'm sugarcoating it as a career move."

 7. "This is a salaried position."

-Translation: "You will be subtly (and sometimes not-so-subtly) pressured to work many hours of unpaid overtime."
+Translation: "You will be pressured and expected to work many hours of unpaid overtime."

 8. "This position is an unpaid internship."

-Translation: "We think you are foolish enough to work for free in order to gain experience that you won't be able to use in the paying job you won't be offered."
+Translation: "We think you are dumb enough to work for free in order to gain experience that you won't be able to use in the paying job you won't be offered."

 9. "We adhere to the highest ethical standards."